1EdTech/openbadges-specification/ob_v3p0/impl/recommended-practices.md

 libraries develop.

-The OB 3.0 and CLR 2.0 specifications make no normative requirements strictly limiting which DID methods may be used, but implementers have an incentive to create interoperable experiences with one another through implementing common DID methods and testing interoperability paths for users.
+The OB 3.0 and CLR 2.0 specifications make no normative requirements strictly limiting which DID methods may be used.
+Implementers have an incentive to create interoperable experiences with one another through implementing common DID methods and testing interoperability paths for users.
 In practice, the DID method(s) a credential's Issuer supports being the same as the DID methods Hosts